Rants and Wisdom

 - Don’t throw anyone under the bus.
 If you accidentally do, apologize.

 - Thank, thank, and thank again those that help you.
 It does take a village.

-- My two grown sons have become wonderful men in their own right with their own careers.
+- My two grown sons have become wonderful men in their own right with their own careers and lovely wives.
 They have seen their mom’s work and they have always been proud of me, even when I think I have let them down with unnecessary impatience or expectations.
 I, of course, see thousands of things that I could have done better.
 But that’s OK, my family and my firm are still here and getting stronger.